kubapeter/portfolio/Coursera Courses/Standalone Courses/Operations Research (1): Models and Applications/README.md

 - [x] [certificate](./Coursera_Certificate_Operations_Research_(1)_Models_and_Applications.pdf) ([verification](https://coursera.org/verify/LCPVP2SSPK3X))

 ## Remarks
 - The course is really fun.
-The lecturer is thorough, shares the slides, so it is easy to follow the well structured lectures.
+The lecturer is thorough, shares the slides, it is easy to follow the well structured lectures.
 - For some practical calculations the course intorduces and uses Excel spreadsheets.
 - As the title suggests, the course has its sister-courses [Operations Research (2): Optimization Algorithms](../Operations%20Research%20(2):%20Optimization%20Algorithms) and